Prometheus MCP server

 Stats

-The Prometheus MCP Server provides a standardized Model Context Protocol interface for accessing and analyzing your Prometheus metrics data.
-It allows AI assistants to execute PromQL queries, explore metrics, and analyze your monitoring data through a consistent API.
+The Prometheus MCP Server provides standardized Model Context Protocol (MCP) interfaces to access Prometheus metrics and queries, allowing AI assistants to execute PromQL queries and analyze your metrics data through a consistent API.

 Installation